YAFNET/YAFNET/README.md

 ## Community Support Forum

-See a real live YAF Forum by visiting the Yet Another Forum.NET community support forum: http://forum.yetanotherforum.net.
+See a real live YAF Forum by visiting the YetAnotherForum.NET community support forum: http://forum.yetanotherforum.net.
 Also, get your questions answered by the YAF community.

 ## License